Diet and the Gut

 In mice, exposure to the pesticide diazinon altered gut microbiota, especially in males.

 A review finds "good evidence that exposure to heavy metals, pesticides, nanoparticles, polycyclic aromatic hydrocarbons, dioxins, furans, polychlorinated biphenyls, and non-caloric artificial sweeteners affect the gut microbiome and which is associated with the development of metabolic, malignant, inflammatory, or immune diseases," and that mixtures of these chemicals may also be important (Tsiaoussis et al. 2019).
 Another review focuses specifically on autoimmune diseases, discussing how changes in the gut microbiome composition could contribute to autoimmune disease development, especially in response to exposure to environmental chemicals (Khan and Wang, 2020).
 Environmental chemicals also affect the gut and thereby influence the development of type 2 diabetes and obesity, as well as other diseases related to metabolism (reviewed by Gálvez-Ontiveros et al. 2020).
 An additional review finds that "major classes of environmental chemicals (bisphenols, phthalates, persistent organic pollutants, heavy metals, and pesticides)" can impact the gut microbiome by causing "alterations in microbial composition, gene expression, function, and health effects in the host" and "changes in metabolism, immunity, and neurological function."
 (Chiu et al. 2020).
 Reviews look at how gut microbiota might change in response to environmental chemicals, and influence diabetes-related conditions like insulin resistance and diabetes itself (Huang 2022; Li et al. 2024).
 Another review looks at gut microbiota, environmental chemicals, and diabetes (type 1 and 2) and obesity (Calero-Medina et al. 2023).
-There are additional reviews on environmental chemicals and gut microbiota as well (Campana et al. 2022; Ortiz et al. 2022; Sharma et al. 2023).
+There are additional reviews on environmental chemicals and gut microbiota as well (Campana et al. 2022; Ortiz et al. 2022; Sharma et al. 2023; Teffera et al. 2024), including more newly recognized chemicals like PFAS (Zhang et al. 2024).
 Risk assessors are trying to figure out how to deal with this problem, in Europe anyhow (Gruszecka-Kosowska et al. 2022).

 Laboratory Studies